saltyrtc/saltyrtc-meta/Protocol.md

 Both initiator and responder SHALL trigger sending this message any time the application or a task requests to terminate the signalling connection between the clients over the server and to the server.
+However, this message SHALL ONLY be sent in case the client-to-client handshakes has been completed

 A client who sends a 'close' message MUST set the *reason* field to a valid close code (as enumerated in *Close Code Enumeration*). `1001`